How To Find Creative and Meaningful Software Development Work

 How I find work

-In the first couple of years of my freelance career, I found most of my projects through Upwork.
+In the first couple of years of my freelance career, I How I Made Over $150k on Upworkfound most of my projects through Upwork.
 During this time, I did a lot of things, from small Javascript projects to some of the major ones I listed above.

 The one rule that guided me was to always avoid getting stuck in a rut.
 I’d always look for projects where I can work in new industries and apply my technical skills to new problems.

 Through the breadth of experience gathered this way (and the diverse network I built along the way) I put myself in a position where I am regularly offered new projects through referrals and organic traffic.
 With this wealth of options, I get to be choosy.
-I decline most offers, accept a few, and once in a while, they end up being career-defining.
+I decline most offers, accept a few, and once in a while, they end up being How I Landed a $100k Freelance Clientcareer-defining.

 Conclusion